sassoftware/esp-kubernetes/README.md

 ghcr.io/skolodzieski/postgres      12.5
 ```

-The two files: ```esp-cloud/operator/templates/fileb.yaml```  and ```esp-cloud/operator/templates/postgres.yaml``` reference these docker images and do not need to be modified as long as do not want to replace these third party images.
+The two files: ```esp-cloud/operator/templates/fileb.yaml``` and ```esp-cloud/operator/templates/postgres.yaml``` reference these Docker images and do not need to be modified as long as you do not want to replace these third party images.

 ### Define PostgreSQL/UAA Secrets

-The following four enviroment variables control the secrets (created at deployment time) for the Postgres Database and the Pivitol UAA server.
+The following four environment variables control the secrets (created at deployment time) for the Postgres Database and the Pivitol UAA server.

 ```text
        uaaUsername             --   Username for the UAA server, defaults to uaaUSER (only used in multiuser deployment)